 Had we defined cancer diagnosis as a _time-varying_ exposure we observe higher risk of dementia had participants had a cancer diagnosis over time, had we prevented death conditional on covariates [RR: `r table_results[6,6]` (95%CI), HR: `r table_results[6,7]`)].

+[should include some final comments on this being interpreted as back to the original question about Pin1, rather than being results about the particular estimates from the models too, but I think we need to discuss the analyses first.]

 ## 5. Discussion (brainstorming points)

+- Most observational studies defined cancer diagnosis as the “exposure” though the underlying interest is related to the effect of a molecular mechanism, which can potentially become a drug target.
+Even data is not available yet, the process of outlining the original causal question can help in understanding the potential and self-inflicted sources of bias and guide the analytic decisions.
+In our example, we focused on the potential effect of Pin1 and we illustrate how the observed cancer diagnosis – dementia association can change dramatically depending on how we define the proxy and how we address the competing event of death.

-- We observed how definition of cancer diagnosis as the proxy of Pin1 over-expression changes results.
-Most papers focus on a methodology but not on the question behind.
-Only with this in mind we can consider the confounders of the association.
-If the question was instead related to different cancer treatments it would require a different design and definition of confounders.
+- If the question was instead related to different cancer treatments it would require a different design and definition of confounders.
 And if we consider treatments given at a different time in life too.
 And how we want to think about which effect is of interest given competing events.
 As opposed to Ospina's paper that says this:

 _"Confounders that would explain the observed inverse cancer-AD association would be those that raise risk of cancer but reduce risk of AD, ruling out many common lifestyle and social factors associated with increased risk of both conditions, such as smoking or alcohol consumption.
 We considered age, sex, and educational level as sociodemographic factors that should be included in a minimal adjustment set in all studies on this association."_